-The Intake/Release component of the new jail functions serves as a processing center for the new building.
+The Intake/Release component of the new jail serves as a processing center for the new building.
 The primary point remains at the main jail for the Sheriff's Office and other local law enforcement agencies to bring their arrestees.
 Intake/Release includes the following sub-components:

 - Facility Intake/Vehicular Sally Port.

 - Booking-Identification.

-- OWI support functions.
+- Operating While Intoxicated (OWI) support functions.

-- Medical.
+- · Medical.

 - Jail Court support.

-- Admissions-Property-Release.
+- · Admissions-Property-Release.

-The Facility Intake/Vehicular Sally Port addresses the need for secure vehicle and arrestee reception and initial security processing, as well as the needs of arresting officers who will interface with the OWI screening, Intake processing, and other staff in the area.
+The Facility Intake/Vehicular Sally Port addresses the need for secure vehicle and arrestee reception and initial security processing, as well as the needs of arresting officers who will interface with the OWI screening, intake processing, and other staff in the area.

-A new, secure, Vehicular Sally Port serves as the point of entry to the Intake-Center.
+A new, secure, vehicular sally port serves as the point of entry to the intake center.
 Arresting or transporting officers will drive into the sally port, which is controlled from an Intake-Release control room and staffed 24 hours a day.
 Routine entry involves moving arrestees from the parked vehicle into the reception area, which functions as an initial processing area before arrestees are permitted access to the Booking-Identification lobby.
 Processes are completed in the reception area before entry.

-Booking-Identification includes initial property removal and inventory, search procedures, and metal scanning.
+Booking-Identification includes initial property removal and inventory, search procedures and metal scanning.
 This process ensures that arrestees are "clean" in terms of possession of weapons and/or dangerous contraband.

-Persons released from intake processing or any one of the several jail housing unit components will be routed through the Release processing area for property return and then be routed through the Jail Lobby.
+Persons released from intake processing or any one of the several jail housing unit components will be routed through the release processing area for property return and then be routed through the jail lobby.

-In the Booking Lobby/Reception counter area, arrestees are engaged in the following activities and processes.
+In the Booking Lobby/Reception counter area, arrestees are engaged in the following activities and processes:

-- Property exchange and inmate uniform issuance in dress-in areas, processing assignments, and jail identification. - Medical screening. - Holding in secure holding cells or waiting/staging in a normalized Open-Waiting area - Fingerprinting for full set of finger and palm prints - Video imaging - Classification identification for processing into the facility.
+- Property exchange and inmate uniform issuance in dress-in areas, processing assignments and jail identification. - Medical screening. - Holding in secure holding cells or waiting/staging in a normalized open waiting area. - Fingerprinting for full set of finger and palm prints. - · Video imaging. - Classification identification for processing into the facility.

 iv.
-Court Services / Jail Support
+Court Services/Jail Support

-Video Advisory hearing will be conducted via an internal CCTV link between the new facility and the Court components.
-The program assumes that judges, officers of the court, and defense counsel will appear to conduct proceedings while in-custody defendants will be located simultaneously in advisory court or deposition areas in the new jail.
+Video advisory hearings will be conducted via an internal CCTV link between the new facility and the Court components.
+The program assumes that judges, officers of the court and defense counsel will appear to conduct proceedings while in-custody defendants will be located simultaneously in advisory court or deposition areas in the new jail.